 How to Become a Pharmacy Technician

 There are a few different paths to becoming a pharmacy technician.
-Often, an individual must already have a diploma before they can begin the training process.
+An individual must have a diploma before beginning the training process.

 Training is done via a handful of alternatives, the first of which is to go through formal and standardized training in, say, a college.